0xCAFEDECAF/VanBus/README.md

    the transceiver to a GPIO pin of your ESP8266 board.
 For transmitting packets, also connect the CTX / TXD / D pins of the transceiver to a GPIO pin of your ESP8266 board.

-   A board with the SN65HVD230 transceiver can be ordered [here](https://webshop.domoticx.nl/index.php?route=product/product&product_id=3935).
+   A board with the SN65HVD230 transceiver can be ordered e.g.
+   [here](https://webshop.domoticx.nl/index.php?route=product/product&product_id=3935).

 ![schema](extras/schematics/Schematic%20using%20SN65HVD230_bb.png)